BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 each sound, and pattern swing, and suddenly it began to sound pretty good!

-{% include single-image.html fileName="opal-rhythm/missing.jpg" caption="Missing Image: software version 8." %}
+{% include single-image.html fileName="opal-rhythm/LED drum 8.jpg" %}

 I took the plunge and pledged my money to the [Bela Kickstarter](https://www.kickstarter.com/projects/423153472/bela-an-embedded-platform-for-low-latency-interact).
 It was a few months until the unit would arrive so in the meantime I could